 In (1), the word shoe is used for both reference (1a) and predication (1b) without any overt derivational morphology.
 In (2), buru ‘mountain’ is likewise used for both reference (2a) and predication (2b).
 This phenomenon is also frequently discussed as conversion, zero-derivation, or functional shift (Crystal 2008:114).

 When lexical flexibility is widespread in a language, it is often taken as evidence of flexible word classes, i.e. lexical categories which appear to subsume more than one traditional part of speech (Hengeveld 1992:65; Rijkhoff 2007:715; van Lier & Rijkhoff 2013:1; van Lier 2016 and accompanying articles; Evan van Lier 2017:243; Vapnarsky & Veneziano 2017a).
 Flexible categories have become a vibrant topic in recent years, prompting discussions on the existence of flexible categories in particular languages (Kinkade 1983; Van Eijk & Hess 1986; Broschart 1997; Sadock 1999; Evans & Osada 2005; Hengeveld & Rijkhoff 2005; Dorvlo 2009; Koch & Matthewson 2009; Floyd 2011; Chafe 2012; Chung 2012), the plausibility of flexible categories in general (Dixon 1982; Don 2004; Croft 2005; Evans & Osada 2005; Luuk 2010; Baker & Croft 2017; Palmer 2017), and detailed descriptive studies of flexible categories and the diversity of their expression across languages (Hengeveld 1992; Holton 1999; Hengeveld, Rijkhoff & Siewierska 2004; van Lier 2006; Luuk 2010; Rijkhoff & van Lier 2013; van Lier 2016; Cauchard 2017; Lichtenberk 2017; Vapnarsky & Veneziano 2017b).
 However, little attention has been paid to the functional motivations for lexical flexibility (though see Hopper & Thompson 1984, Thompson 1989, and Nakayama 1997).
 Why, in flexible languages, do speakers make the particular categorial choices they do?
 If a given lexeme can more-or-less freely alternate between, say, referential and predicative uses, what determines when a speaker uses one function over another?
 Since any choice between linguistic alternatives provides a means of conveying information, the presence of lexical flexibility in a language is yet another dimension of variation that speakers can manipulate to achieve their manifold discourse goals.
 How then is lexical flexibility deployed in discourse?
-This dissertation represents a first attempt to answer this question, summarizing the discourse-functional correlates of lexical flexibility in a small but diverse sample of languages.
+This dissertation represents a first attempt to answer this question, summarizing (maybe not the best word?) the discourse-functional correlates of lexical flexibility in a small but diverse sample of languages.

-This focus on the role of lexical flexibility in discourse diverges from the existing literature in that it aims to understand the functional underpinnings of lexical flexibility rather than debate its existence, the universality of lexical categories, or the existence of a particular lexical category in a language.
+This focus on the role of lexical flexibility in discourse diverges (moves beyond?) from the existing literature in that it aims to understand the functional underpinnings of lexical flexibility rather than debate its existence, the universality of lexical categories, or the existence of a particular lexical category in a language.
 Instead, I start from the premise that all languages have some lexemes (however few) that exhibit lexical flexibility to varying degrees and perhaps at different levels (root, stem, word, or construction), and that categorical distinctions between lexemes are more strongly and consistently expressed in some languages than others.
 A discourse-oriented approach is also of special interest because it has the potential to shed light on a recurring question in discussions of lexical flexibility: how much of the semantic shift that occurs when a lexeme changes function can be imputed to the discourse context, and how much to language- and lexeme-specific patterns that must be memorized by the speaker?
-In this dissertation I aim to assess the extent to which both semantic and pragmatic/discourse properties contribute to the categoriality of lexemes.
+In this dissertation I aim to assess the extent to which semantic and pragmatic/discourse properties contribute to the categoriality of lexemes.